ritarafaeli/dwa15-archive-fall-2015-notes/01_Servers_and_Git/12_Local_domain_setup.md

 **Restart your local server** and test out your local URL.

-Make sure you explicitly type in `http://foobar.loc` with `http://` at the beginning.
-If you don't, your browser may just try and do a web search for `foobar.loc` because it does not recognize `.loc` as a domain extension.
+Make sure you explicitly type in `http://foobooks.loc` with `http://` at the beginning.
+If you don't, your browser may just try and do a web search for `foobooks.loc` because it does not recognize `.loc` as a domain extension.